LameUser/WeatherForecast/README.md

 # WeatherForecast
 This python tool will help you know the weather of any city you ask it for and will save the results in the file in your local directory.
-It promts the following information about the City a user inputs.
+It promts the following information about the City a user inputs and storing the inital information such as State provided, date and time of result.
 _<li>Temperature</li></br>_
 _<li>Weather conditions</li></br>_
-<li>Humdity status</li></br>
+_<li>Humdity status</li></br>_
-<li>Wind Speed</li></br>
+_<li>Wind Speed</li></br>_

 ## Installation